 'Clueless' co-star and ex-Fox commentator Dash, Compton mayor heat up California House race

-Former “Clueless” co-star and Fox News contributor Stacy Dash’s decision to run for Congress is shaking up a race for Los Angeles-area congressional seat, with Compton’s high-profile mayor now also challenging Democratic incumbent Rep. Nanette Barragan.
+A decision by former “Clueless” co-star and Fox News contributor Stacey Dash to run for Congress is shaking up a race for a Los Angeles-area seat, with Compton’s high-profile mayor now also challenging Democratic incumbent Rep. Nanette Barragan.

 Dash, running as a Republican, faces long odds in winning, to be sure.

-The Los Angeles-area seat is a Democratic stronghold.
+The seat is a Democratic stronghold.
 Hillary Clinton won there in 2016 with nearly 85 percent of the vote.
 And the district has only about 10 percent registered Republican voters.

 But Dash’s entry into the race is at least causing some unnecessary attention for Democrats, considering Compton Mayor Aja Brown has also joined, which has results in a party primary challenge for the incumbent, Barragan.